When you’re starting a new business, one important thing to think about is setting up your website.

 - That the domain name was registered in used in bad faith

-It’s important to ensure your written complaint to auDA is carefully drafted and properly addresses these three main points, as this will ultimately determine if the domain name can be transferred to you.
+It’s important to ensure your written complaint to these providers is carefully drafted and properly addresses these three main points, as this will ultimately determine if the domain name can be transferred to you.

 What To Take Away